 At the Project:

-Unless you have takeover attempts in progress it may seem a bit quiet now.
+Unless you have nest takeover attempts in progress it may seem a bit quiet now.
 Most

-females are spending large amounts of time inside boxes incubating their precious
+females are spending large amounts of time in boxes incubating their precious eggs.

-singing at the occasional intruder.
-And when nothing else appears to be happening
+their mate, and singing at passing intruders.
+And when nothing else appears to be

 Since swallows perch as they maintain their feathers, the apparent calm of the